princelundgren/automator-collection/README.md

 ## Download subtitles(with FlixTools App)
-First download and install the FlixTools App and then install the script Then rightclick and movie yout want to search subtitles for, it will search and download the subtitles file next to the movie then exit the program.
+First download and install the FlixTools App and then install the script Then rightclick and movie yout want to search subtitles for, it will search and download the subtitles file next to the movie then it will automatically exit the program.
+It gives notifications when running, and another notification if the download was successful or not.

 ## Download subtitles(with Subtitles App)
-First download and install the Subtitles App(https://subtitlesapp.com) then install the script Then rightclick and movie yout want to search subtitles for, it will search and download the subtitles file next to the movie then exit the program.
+First download and install the Subtitles App(https://subtitlesapp.com) then install the script Then rightclick and movie yout want to search subtitles for, it will search and download the subtitles file next to the movie then it will automatically exit the program.

 ## Safari Private
 Easily start a Private session in Safari by clicking an .app.